angular/angular-cli/docs/documentation/stories/include-angularfire.md

 #### Get Firebase configuration details

-In order to connect AngularFire to Firebase we need to get the configuration details.
+In order to connect AngularFire to Firebase you need to get the configuration details.

 Firebase offers an easy way to get this, by showing a JavaScript object that you can copy and paste.